 The Grand Prix 5000's main claim to fame is its low rolling resistance.
 As a tyre rolls along, it flexes, and this flex absorbs energy; the tyre literally resists rolling.
 Tyres with thin tread made from flexible rubber, and light, supple casings have low rolling resistance.
 Problem is, they also tend to be easily punctured.
 The success of the GP 5000 is down in part to a layer under the tread of fabric made from Vectran, a high-strength synthetic fibre.
 This helps ward off punctures, though they still happen.
 It’s not as effective as the thick anti-puncture layer in a tyre like the Schwalbe Marathon Plus but it’s considerably better than nothing.

 While you’re buying new tyres, consider going up a size or two.
 The 28mm version of the GP 5000 rolls superbly and can be run at lower pressures to improve comfort and road holding.

 A pair of these comes well under our budget, so consider adding Michelin or Vittoria latex inner tubes too (both about £10), to further reduce the rolling resistance.
 Can’t be bothered pumping your tyres up daily?
 Fit a pair of Continental’s 50g Supersonic tubes.

 Why: easier walking for Speedplay Zero users

-If you’re a Speedplay pedal user, then you know the system’s biggest weakness is that the cleats are very awkward to walk in.
+If you’re a long-time Speedplay pedal user, then you know the system’s biggest weakness is that the cleats are very awkward to walk in.
 To make things worse, any significant amount of walking, or even frequent touching down at lights, erodes the aluminium outer plate.

 Speedplay’s Walkable cleats fix both these problems by putting a rubber cover over the cleat mechanism, so the metal is protected.
 They come with plugs that stop crud from getting into the mechanism too, fixing another common gripe with Zeros.